PaulRenvoise/flashback/README.md

     - `chunks()` splits an iterable into smaller chunks, padding them if requested
     - `partition()` splits an iterable into items validating a predicate and the ones that don't
     - `uniq()` removes duplicates from an iterable while keeping the items' order
+    - `uniq_by()` removes duplicates defined via a user-supplied callable from an iterable while keeping the items' order
     - `compact()` removes None values from an iterable
     - `flatten()` unpacks nested iterable into the given iterable
     - `flat_map()` applies a function to every item and nested item of the given iterable